 -

 Strategic Test Preparation: Even with a test-optional policy, preparing for the SAT can be beneficial.
-Familiarize yourself with the test format, content, and timing.
-Utilize official College Board resources, practice tests, and study guides.
+Familiarize yourself with the test format, content, and timing. apply official College Board resources, practice tests, and study guides.
 Consider enrolling in a test preparation course or working with a tutor to improve your skills.
 The more prepared you are, the more confident you'll feel on test day.
 Remember, even if you ultimately decide not to submit your scores, the skills you develop through test preparation can benefit you in other areas of your academic life.

 -